PixelStoriesEngine/pixel-stories-docs/src/content/docs/events/remove-actor.md

 title: Remove Actor
 description: Reference to the remove actor event
 ---
 The remove actor event removes an actor from the game map.
+It is useful for creating the effect of a character going into a door or leaving from a scene.

 ## Configuration